 Carpetania Madrid.
 This company offers niche, brainy tours and literary walks on topics like "Women of Malasaña" and "Almodóvar's Madrid."
 (Spanish only.)
 Calle Jesús del Valle 11, Malasaña, Madrid, Madrid, 28004.
 91/531--1418; www.carpetaniamadrid.com.
 From €10.

 Devour Madrid.
-A hip, young tour company catering to foodie travelers of all interests and ages (custom and kids' tours are available), Devour Madrid hosts walks that run the gamut from a "Tapas Like a Local" neighborhood crawl to a "Prado Museum Tour" that culminates in a lunch at Botín, Madrid's oldest restaurant.
+A hip, young tour company catering to foodie travelers of all interests and ages (custom and kids' tours are available), Devour Madrid hosts walks that run the gamut from an "Ultimate Spanish Cuisine" neighborhood crawl to a "Prado Museum Tour" that culminates in a lunch at Botín, the world's oldest restaurant, according to Guinness World Records.
 Calle de la Torrecilla del Leal 10, Cortes, Madrid, Madrid, 28012.
-69/511--1832; www.madridfoodtour.com.
+94/458--1022; www.madridfoodtour.com.
 From €49.